Efficient Sparse Secure Aggregation for Federated Learning

 Using this representation, the clients can securely calculate the union of indices through the use of Alg.~\ref{algo:secure-sum} by evaluating the sum of their Boolean vectors $B_i$ in $\mathbb{Z}_{C+1}^N$.
-At the end of the secure sum evaluation, each client will obtain $B=\sum_{i=1}^C B_i \mod (C+1)$, from which they may easily infer the union of indices $V$ by selecting the positions of non-zero values in $B$.
-In this protocol, client learns the union of indices and also the number of clients having each index.
-See Alg.~\ref{algo:partial-secure-union} for a detailed presentation of this \texttt{PartialSecureUnion} algorithm.
+At the end of the secure sum evaluation, each client will obtain $B=\sum_{i=1}^C B_i \mod (C+1)$, from which they may easily infer the union of indices $V$ by selecting the positions of non-zero values in $B$ and the servers learn nothing.
+In addition, $B$ reveals to the clients \emph{how many} clients have non-zero values at a given index, however it does not reveal \emph{which} clients.

-In terms of privacy and security, the simplicity of the \texttt{PartialSecureUnion} is gained by permitting the knowledge of $B$ at each client.
-Here, $B$ reveals to the clients \emph{how many} clients have non-zero values at a given index, however it does not reveal \emph{which} clients.
-Though correlated, such information is somewhat stronger than what is available via $U$, which can only be used to measure the relative frequency of a certain location being positive or negative in the sign vector.